 Strategies and roadmap

-At Brooks, our vision is to transition from linear to circular products.
-As part of our journey to achieve this, we will launch Brooks’ first circular performance running footwear and apparel by 2030.
-We are committed to making products that can be deconstructed, with materials fed back into the production cycle to be used to make new performance running footwear and apparel.
+At Brooks, our vision is to transition from linear to circular product.
+As part of our journey to achieve this, we have committed to launch Brooks’ first circular performance running footwear and apparel by 2030 We are committed to making product that can be deconstructed, its materials fed back into the production cycle, and then used to make new performance running footwear and apparel.

 Strategies and roadmap

-We started our journey to circular products back in 2018 when we began sourcing materials made from recycled contents.
-We amplified those efforts by increasing the amount of recycled polyester and recycled nylon used in our products.
-At Brooks, we recognize that sourcing raw materials with recycled contents is just the beginning of our circular product journey, so we now have dedicated workstreams to achieve our long-term circular product commitment.
-This includes R&D projects to develop circular solutions across product design, materials, and manufacturing, all while we maintain the high quality and performance of our products.
+We started our journey to circular product back in 2018 when we began sourcing materials made from recycled content.
+We amplified those efforts by increasing the amount of recycled polyester and recycled nylon used in our product.
+At Brooks, we recognize that sourcing raw materials with recycled content is just the beginning of our circular product journey, so we now have dedicated workstreams to achieve our long-term circular product target.
+This includes R&D projects to develop circular solutions across product design, materials, and manufacturing, all while maintaining the high quality and performance of our product.

 Strategies and roadmap

 To enable circular product, we need to create pathways for our product to be returned after runners have finished logging their miles.
-We’re currently developing a product take-back program and researching end-of-life solutions for collected products.
+We’re currently focused on developing a product take-back programme and researching end-of-life solutions for collected product.

 Every year, Brooks has inventory that is unsold or returned.
-We’ve partnered with Soles4Souls since 2016 to help divert our products from ending up in landfills and to convert these products into a resource for those in need.
+We’ve partnered with Soles4Souls since 2016 to help divert our product from ending up in landfills and to convert this product into a resource for those in need.
 Soles4Souls provides people living in poverty in developing countries with new and gently worn shoes and clothing to sell in their local marketplace and generate income.